wp-plugins/simple-feed-customizer/readme.txt

 Simple Feed Customizer is use in customizing WordPress feed such as adding a read-more link at the end of a Summary feed, adding copyright text at the bottom of each feed item, and including feature image to each and every feed post.

+More information on how this plugin works can be found at [Tech4sky.com post]( http://tech4sky.com/simple-feed-customizer-wordpress-plugin/)

 == Installation ==